 Bipolar Disorder Mood Swings: What To Know

 Mood swings are fairly common.
 Everyone can experience them from time to time, and they may be caused by factors like hormone fluctuations, lack of sleep, or increased stress.
-Generally, mood swings only last a day or two.
+Generally, mood swings only last a day or two—sometimes shorter.

-However, for people living with bipolar disorder, mood swings can be quite different.
-People with this mental illness may have extreme and unusual mood swings that can last for weeks at a time.
-If left untreated, symptoms can worsen, but with early recognition and an effective treatment plan, many people with bipolar disorder experience improvement.
+However, for people living with bipolar disorder, mood swings are quite different.
+People with this mental illness have extreme and unusual mood swings that can last for weeks at a time.
+If left untreated, symptoms can worsen and substantially affect daily life.
+But with early recognition and an effective treatment plan, many people with bipolar disorder experience improved well-being.

 Bipolar disorder symptoms